HP ZBook Studio G7 Review

 |Price start at $ 1,789 $3,500 as tested|

-So, despite the fact it’s relatively thin and light we’re not looking at Ultrabook CPUs here which we sometimes see on the posher and thinner mobile workstation line so you can get it with a core i5 a core i7 with v Pro options even a core i9 8 cores versus the six core i7 and there’s an intel Xeon option too and you might think that’s already sounding a little toasty
+So, despite the fact it’s relatively thin and light we’re not looking at Ultrabook CPUs here which we sometimes see on the posher and thinner mobile workstation line so you can get it with a Core i5 a core i7 with v Pro options even a core i9 8 cores versus the six-core i7 and there’s an intel Xeon option too and you might think that’s already sounding a little toasty

-So, with that even though it’s max Q 60 watt the 3000 which is about equivalent to an RTX 2060 in the GeForce line which you would see in the creator there’s still enough possibility for making heat here but guess what hp is using a vapor chamber which is pretty cool to see.
+So, with that even though it’s max Q 60 watt the 3000 which is about equivalent to an RTX 2060 in the GeForce line which you would see in the creator there’s still enough possibility for making heat here but guess what hp is using a vapour chamber which is pretty cool to see.

-So more effective cooling so indeed the core temperatures GPU temperatures under heavy load on this of course it’s intel you can get it into the 90’s if you are pushing it hard.
+So more effective cooling so indeed the core temperatures GPU temperatures under heavy load on this, of course, it’s intel you can get it into the 90s if you are pushing it hard.

-HP ZBook Studio G7 Review: So that’s pretty good stuff also what about surface temperatures though well and fan noise surface temperatures if you are pushing it hard get pretty darn hot.
+So that’s pretty good stuff also what about surface temperatures though well and fan noise surface temperatures if you are pushing it hard get pretty darn hot.

-So that part is good the fans under light use you really won’t hear them if you’re pushing it hard you will hear them, they are not obnoxious squeechy whiny or anything like that but yeah it needs those fans and it will use them in terms of internals and expandability.
+So that part is good the fans under light use you really won’t hear them if you’re pushing it hard you will hear them, they are not obnoxious screechy whiny or anything like that but yeah it needs those fans and it will use them in terms of internals and expandability.

-When connected to integrated graphics or 2.0 and the d GPU is activated headphone jack full size SD card slot because again this is geared towards those who are creating content that sort of thing and we have a USB 3.1 port on board as well
+When connected to integrated graphics or 2.0 and the d GPU is activated headphone jack full-size SD card slot because again this is geared towards those who are creating content that sort of thing and we have a USB 3.1 port on board as well

-So pretty good connectivity especially given again the size and the performance packed inside the machine the speakers on this are surprisingly good I guess because they figure you might be doing a little bit of gaming on this especially if you get the creator edition instead, we have got quad stereo speakers banging alts and Brandon and they get pretty darn loud and they have some reasonable bass on them so you have got two above the keyboard and you have got two that are down firing as well.
+So pretty good connectivity especially given again the size and the performance packed inside the machine the speakers on this are surprisingly good I guess because they figure you might be doing a little bit of gaming on this especially if you get the creator edition instead, we have got quad stereo speakers banging alts and Brandon and they get pretty darn loud and they have some reasonable bass on them so you have got two above the keyboard and you have got two that are down-firing as well.

 So other competitors would be the ThinkPad P1 from Lenovo which is also a very good laptop very different aesthetic and well some people are hp people some are ThinkPad people.

 There’s something to be said for each the pricing is fairly similar ballpark between the two of those there’s a dell precision 55 50.
-That one doesn’t come with this powerful GPU options it stops at the Quadro t1 000 2000.
+That one doesn’t come with these powerful GPU options it stops at the Quadro t1 000 2000.

-So that’s part of the reason why it costs so much so I think there’s only a small slice of people that can afford that and really need that much horsepower.
+So that’s part of the reason why it costs so much so I think there’s only a small slice of people that can afford that and need that much horsepower.

-So that’s the hp zbook studio g7 and you can tell that I’m pretty impressed with this as the mobile workstation goes it’s not depressing to look at it’s not heavy yet it’s very performant and it has vapor chamber cooling on board as to which way you go with this studio if you need Quadro graphics particularly architectural applications that sort of stuff and but for those who prefer GeForce because you are doing more blender stuff or you want to game with it you have got both options available which is pretty cool.
+So that’s the hp Zbook studio g7 and you can tell that I’m pretty impressed with this as the mobile workstation goes it’s not depressing to look at it’s not heavy yet it’s very performant and it has vapour chamber cooling on board as to which way you go with this studio if you need Quadro graphics particularly architectural applications that sort of stuff and but for those who prefer GeForce because you are doing more blender stuff or you want to game with it you have got both options available which is pretty cool.